📦 Get Free Shipping Across All of Europe on Orders Over €50! 🚚

 Q: Can I use CBD flower or other herbs?

-A: Yes, just make sure your vaporizer supports dry herbs and adjust the temperature.
+A: Yes, just make sure your device supports dry herbs and adjust temperature accordingly.

 Q: Do I need to hold hits longer?

-A: No 2–3 seconds is enough for full absorption
+A: No, 2–3 seconds is sufficient for full cannabinoid absorption.

 Final Thoughts